EdoardoCanti/DecisionTreeRizvi/README.md

 | Distinction | >= 85         |

 ## Highlighting results

-As depicted in barplots and in the previous graph, we can see that the **impact of each variable on learning outcomes changes over time**.
-We are now interested in the importance on average.

 By our experiments it turns out that, in decresing order, **the most important variables are**:
 - region
 - imd band